nomaanulhasan/JavaScript-Clock/README.md

 ## License

-This project is licensed under the [MIT License](https://github.com/nomaanulhasan/JavaScript-Clock/LICENSE).
+This project is licensed under the [MIT License](/LICENSE).

 ## Acknowledgements

-The Clock application is inspired by various online examples and tutorials.
-Special thanks to the contributors of the following resources:
+The Clock application is inspired by youtube tutorials by WebDevSimplified.
+I am very thankful to WebDevSimplified for the following resource:

 - [WebDevSimplified: JavaScript-Clock](https://github.com/WebDevSimplified/JavaScript-Clock)